gsarmaonline/goiter/docs/authorisation.md

 Anytime an object needs to be added to a group, it can be done on the fly by directly invoking the Group API or DB write.

 Since we are discussing this in the context of `Goiter`, we may need to define more implicit ways of referring to a group.

+### Identifying the Scope

+Another problem to solve is the ability to figure out or define the scope of an API while fetching an object.
+The possible data available to figure out the scope:

+- The User/Accessor
+- Groups the user belongs to
+- Using the URL's params

+A no-brainer is compelling the developer to pass in the explicit scope everytime.
+Can the scope be implicitly discovered?

+Once the scope is defined, the system should check if the user can access the scope.
+If it can access the scope, then from the group, fetch the members of the group recursively based on the type of the object required.

 ### Cons of Grouping everything